 The LSAT is an incredibly unique test specifically for students who want to become lawyers.
 Therefore, there isn’t a set of content that you have to be familiar with.
-Determining how hard is the LSAT compared to other standardized tests is based on how different it is.
+Determining how hard the LSAT is, compared to other standardized tests, is based on how different it is.
 Aspiring law school students have to focus on their critical reading and reasoning abilities.
-Knowing vocabulary is not enough for the LSAT, and that’s what makes it difficult.
+Knowing vocabulary is not enough, and that’s what makes it difficult.

-LSAT test-takers can expect to be tested on logical reasoning, analytical reasoning, reading comprehension, and they have to complete a writing sample.
+Test-takers can expect a test on logical reasoning, analytical reasoning, reading comprehension.
+Besides, they have to complete a writing sample.
 There is also a variable section that is unknown to the test-taker and is not scored.
-All of these sections require you to figure out the structure and validity of different arguments using what the tests give to you.
+These sections require you to figure out the structure and validity of different arguments using what the tests give to you.
 Figuring this out in a structured amount of time is what brings on the stress and difficulty.
-It means that you need a lot more practice time than your typical standardized test.
+It means that you need a lot more LSAT practice time than your typical standardized test.

 It is vital to give yourself enough study time and choose the right LSAT prep book if you plan to get a high LSAT score.
 The more you are familiar with the structure of the test, the sections, and the type of questions, the easier you will find the exam.